Hamar: Individual sports

+Motorcycle speedway has had a long association with Hamar, covering three venues.
+The Norwegian Championship was held at Hamar Idrettsplassen in 1939 and at the Briskebyen Utstillingsplassen in 1954.
+The Speedway Grand Prix of Norway was held at the Vikingskipet from 2002 to 2004.

 Events

 Hamar was the venue of three sports during the 1994 Winter Olympics, figure skating, short track and speed skating.

 International relations

 Twin towns – Sister cities

 The following cities, both in Scandinavia and around the world, are twinned with Hamar:

 In literature and popular culture

-Part of the plot of "The Axe", the first volume of Sigrid Undset's "The Master of Hestviken", is set in the Medieval Hamar.
-The book's young lovers, denied the right to marry by malicious relatives, come to the town in order to try to get the help of the kindly and compassionate Bishop Thorfinn of Hamar.
+Part of the plot of "The Axe", the first volume of Sigrid Undset's "The Master of Hestviken", is set in Medieval Hamar.
+The book's young lovers, denied the right to marry by malicious relatives, come to the town to try to get the help of the kindly and compassionate Bishop Thorfinn of Hamar.

 Jorma Kaukonen, former guitarist of Jefferson Airplane, celebrated his love of speed-skating in the song Hamar Promenade on his 1974 album Quah.

 Norwegian jazz-pop singer/songwriter Silje Nergaard dedicated her album Hamar Railway Station, released in December 2020, to Hamar's railway junction.